preronamajumder/deepstream_lpr_python_app_at_linecrossing/README.md

 ```
 ## NVAnalytics Module

-more details on the nvanalytics module can be learnt from https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/app-deepstream-nvanalytics
+More details on the nvanalytics module can be learnt from https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/app-deepstream-nvanalytics
-change the following parameters in config_nvdsanalytics.txt:
+Change the following parameters in config_nvdsanalytics.txt:
     [i] roi-RF: provide your own ROI where you want your LP to be detected
     [ii] line-crossing-Entry or line-crossing-Exit: provide your own virtual line and direction as well as entry or exit.

 ## Run app

-Start to run the application
+Run the application:
 ```
     python3 deepstream_lpr_app.py file://<file location>
     python3 deepstream_lpr_app.py <uri1> <uri2> ..... <urin>